310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% bubble Kanata pastcurious %}
 … is that your Wish, chiaki?
 {% endbubble %}

 {% bubble Chiaki past %}
 Yep!
 It’s proving to be difficult, but!
 Finding out that Ryuseitai existed after entering this school made me jump with joy!

 I mean, they’re hero-like idols, y’know?
 It’s the exact ideal I’ve yearned for!
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 hm, that is ryuseitai…?
 {% endbubble %}

 {% bubble Chiaki past %}
 Yep!
 Oh, though… I don’t know if you know this, but at the moment, Ryuseitai is pretty far from being “heroic.”
 I mean, they’re still only halfway there when it comes to behaving like idols!

 The captain, Mikejima-kun, and some others have been properly acting as idols, but…

 The others, especially the second squad, just rely on those members, and play around as they like.
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 hm. is it a bad thing to Play around? both Playing and Singing[^5] are a splendid way to worship, though…?
 {% endbubble %}

 {% bubble Chiaki past %}
-No no, it’s not *bad*… I’m just unsatisfied — I don’t feel like it’s enough.
+No no, it isn’t *bad*… I’m just unsatisfied — I don’t feel like it’s enough.
 I mean, the way they act is the usual for this school, but…

 If they just live off of the legacy of the past without ever working hard themselves, then they’ll never be able to put all their heart into this.
 I feel like we’ll end up in a tight spot, personally…